merenlab/anvio.org/tutorials/interactive-interface/index.md

 #### Numerical layers
 There are three "Sample" layers, which could be relative abundance in a sample, or you can think about other attributes like genome size, GC content, etc.

 For the next task, we will change these layers to different **types**.
-Right now, they are all barplots, but you can choose between bars, intensity (like a heatmap), and line:
+Right now, they are all barplots, but you can choose between bar, intensity (like a heatmap), and line:

 {% include IMAGE path="/images/interactive-interface/exercise3_10.png" width=60 %}